AI Service

 Start Chatting in 30 Seconds

-Generate a project with AI service and start chatting immediately:
+Generate a project with AI service and start chatting with Illiana immediately:

 uvx aegis-stack init my-app --services ai